 Single-Family Zoning and Opportunity

 The Opportunity Atlas contains information on childhood outcomes for nearly every American child born between 1978 and 1984.
-Focusing on the Bay Area, we are able to see a clear and consistent correlation between single-family zoning and positive outcomes for children across income distribution.21 Figure 5 above shows the outcomes of children in each Bay Area city, by race and the income percentile of their parents (i.e., whether their parents had an income within the twenty-fifth, fiftieth, or one hundredth percentile.
-Researchers have used this underlying data to draw many fascinating and important conclusions about economic mobility.22 To the best of our knowledge, however, no one has cross-referenced this data with zoning designations.
+Focusing on the Bay Area, we are able to see a clear and consistent correlation between single-family zoning and positive outcomes for children across income distribution.22 Figure 6 below shows the outcomes of children in each Bay Area city, by race and the income percentile of their parents (i.e., whether their parents had an income within the twenty-fifth, fiftieth, or one hundredth percentile.
+Researchers have used this underlying data to draw many fascinating and important conclusions about economic mobility.23 To the best of our knowledge, however, no one has cross-referenced this data with zoning designations.